 European Commission, Annexes to Commission communication - Commission work programme 2022, COM(2021) 645 final, 2021, p.
-9 (https://eur-lex.europa.eu/resource.html?uri=cellar%3A9fb5131e-30e9-11ec-bd8e-01aa75ed71a1.0001.02/DOC_2&format=PDF#page=9).
+9 (https://eur-lex.europa.eu/resource.html?uri=cellar%3A9fb5131e-30e9-11ec-bd8e-01aa75ed71a1.0001.02/DOC 2&format=PDF#page=9).

-In addition, many of the arguments made in the pharmaceutical strategy for Europe (COM(2020) 761 final) as regards SPCs for medicinal products are also applicable to SPCs for PPPs.
-That Strategy emphasised the importance of investing in R&D to create innovative medicines.
+products and PPPs, SPC protection is only available at national level.
+At the same time, there is a centralised procedure for granting European patents and a centralised procedure for obtaining marketing authorisations for medicinal products.
+In the same vein, the pharmaceutical strategy for Europe (COM(2020) 761 final) emphasised the importance of investing in R&D to create innovative medicines.
 The strategy stressed, however, that the differences between Member States in the implementation of intellectual property regimes, especially for SPCs, lead to duplications and inefficiencies that affect the competitiveness of the pharmaceutical industry.
 Both the Council4 and the European Parliament5 have called on the Commission to correct these deficiencies.

-Therefore, a second objective of this proposal is to introduce a centralised procedure for granting SPCs for PPPs.
-This would allow applicants to obtain SPCs in the respective designated Member States (subject to marketing authorisations having been granted in/for each of them), by filing a single 'centralised SPC application' that would undergo a single centralised examination procedure.
+Therefore, a second objective of this proposal is to introduce a centralised procedure for granting SPCs for medicinal products.
+This would allow applicants to obtain SPCs in the respective designated Member States subject to marketing authorisations having been granted in/for each of them, by filing a single 'centralised SPC application' that would undergo a single centralised examination procedure.

-While that examination would be conducted by a centralised authority, the actual granting of SPCs would be done by the respective national offices of the designated Member States, based on a positive opinion from the central examination authority.
+While that examination would be conducted by a centralised authority, the actual grant of SPCs would be done by the respective national offices of the designated Member States, based on a positive opinion from the central examination authority.
 The opinion of the central examination authority would be binding upon the national offices of the designated Member States.